Baillie–PSW primality test

-There is no known overlap between these lists of strong Fermat pseudoprimes and strong Lucas pseudoprimes, and there is even evidence that the numbers in these lists tend to be different kinds of numbers.
+There is no known overlap between these lists, and there is even evidence that the numbers tend to be of different kind, in fact even with standard and not strong Lucas test there is no known overlap.
 For example, Fermat pseudoprimes to base 2 tend to fall into the residue class 1 (mod m) for many small m, whereas Lucas pseudoprimes tend to fall into the residue class −1 (mod m).
-As a result, a number that passes both a strong Fermat and a strong Lucas test is very likely to be prime.
+As a result, a number that passes both a strong Fermat base 2 and a strong Lucas test is very likely to be prime.
+If you choose a random base, there might be some composite n that passes both the Fermat and Lucas tests.
+For example, n=5777 is a strong psp base 76, and is also a strong Lucas pseudoprime.

-No composite number below 264 (approximately 1.845·1019) passes the Baillie–PSW test.
+No composite number below 264 (approximately 1.845·1019) passes the strong or standard Baillie–PSW test; this result was also separately verified by Charles Greathouse in June 2011.
 Consequently, this test is a deterministic primality test on numbers below that bound.
 There are also no known composite numbers above that bound that pass the test, in other words, there are no known Baillie–PSW pseudoprimes.
-Despite this, there are conjectured to be infinitely many.

-In 1980, the authors Pomerance, Selfridge, and Wagstaff offered $30 for the discovery of a counterexample, that is, a composite number that passed this test.
-Richard Guy incorrectly stated that the value of this prize had been raised to $620, but he was confusing the Lucas sequence with the Fibonacci sequence, and his remarks really apply only to a Conjecture of Selfridge's.
-As of June 2014 the prize remains unclaimed.
-However, a heuristic argument by Pomerance suggests that there are infinitely many counterexamples.
+In 1980, the authors Pomerance, Selfridge, and Wagstaff offered $30 for the discovery of a counterexample, that is, a composite number that passed this test, or the production of a proof of this test's correctness.
+A heuristic argument by Pomerance suggests that there are infinitely many counterexamples.